hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 **mi na nelci lo gerku**
 I not like the dog
-"I don't like the dog"
+“I don’t like the dog”

 ### Logical Connectives